daisukiKaffuChino/TuMeng/README.md

 <img src="https://wx3.sinaimg.cn/large/005WsnUygy1gzrztyu4hsj30sg0cygo2.jpg" width="50%">

-The branch **OpenLua+** is no longer actively maintained.
-You can still download its code, but please do not submit any issues about the branch.

-- Because some special method, OpenLua+ 0.6.8 is recommended to edit it.
+- `OpenLua+ 0.6.8` is recommended to edit and run it.

+- Started in 2019 and finally stopped maintenance in 2021.

+*Although its code is outdated, it has made outstanding contributions to Androlua+.*